 The Food Department at MACS provides a hands-on approach to food preparation, safety and nutrition.
 We promote positive messages about healthy eating and believe school is an ideal place to encourage good choices in food.
 The Department plays a leading role in promoting a whole school approach to food and fitness.

-The Food Department use their knowledge and experience to stimulate and support students of all ages and abilities.
-We offer a range of studies, including vocational courses, which attract a wide number of students that prepares them well for life skills and the world of work.
+The Food Department use their knowledge and experience to stimulate and support pupils of all ages and abilities.
+We offer a range of studies, including vocational courses, which attract a wide number of learners that prepares them well for life skills and the world of work.